RainerAtSpirit/raineratspirit.github.com/_posts/2012-07-20-the-sharepoint-dvwp-in-ferrari-mode-strikes-again.md

 say at least so much: "**It's hot!
 Real hot!**".
 A quantum leap compared to other prominent HTML5 frameworks.
 Don't take my word on it, check it out on your own and let me know what you think.

-**Answer to Q3:** This one is pretty short **XSLT**.
+**Answer to Q3:** This one is pretty short: Know your **XSLT**.

 **Checkpoint:** Up till now you should have a rough understanding how the various pieces of the solution fits together.
 While it's certainly not rocket science it's nothing for beginners either.
 But now we are coming to the heart of the solution.
-We have to fine tune the **`Ferrari`** so that it can deliver it's best performance.
+We have to fine tune the **`Ferrari`**, so that it can deliver it's best performance.
 You asked for it, so here it is:

-_A word of warning_: There's no need to read on if you most likely never work with XSLT at all.
+_A word of warning_: I don't want to waste your time, so there's no need to read on, if you most likely never work with XSLT at all.
 ###XSLT deep dive

 XSLT might not be everybody's darling, but let's face it, you can do a lot of smart things in SharePoint with it that otherwise would require either third party tools or custom .Net development.

-You have access to the complete code at [github](https://github .com/RainerAtSpirit/ZurbMeetsMetroJS/blob/master/XSLT/ListsAsTiles.xslt) and I'm going to give you some background information about the various part below.
+You have access to the complete XSLT at [github](https://github .com/RainerAtSpirit/ZurbMeetsMetroJS/blob/master/XSLT/ListsAsTiles.xslt) and I'm going to provide some background information about the various pieces below.
 Of course that
 code only reflects my
 coding style.
 If you pick up one or another XSLT trick that you find usefull, good.
-If not there's certainly more than one way to skin a cat, so I'd glad to hear from you how you are tackling things instead.
+If not, there's certainly more than one way to skin a cat, so I'd glad to hear from you about you're tackling things instead.

 BTW before you ask: My favorite book ever on that topic is Jenni Tennison's [XSLT and XPath On the edge](http://www .amazon.com/XSLT-XPath-Unlimited-Professional-Mindware/dp/0764547763).

 With that here's what makes the **`Ferrari`** engine tick.
-After the usual `<xsl:stylesheet ..>` declaration there's the `$Rows` variable defined.
+After the usual `<xsl:stylesheet ..>` declaration we start by defining a `$Rows` variable.
-It's
-used to filter out list/libaries that you don't want to render e.g. like those with `(@__spHidden = 'True'` and ...
+It's used to filter out list/libaries that you don't want to render e.g. like those with `(@__spHidden = 'True'` and ...

 {% highlight xslt linenos %}